#BBCTrending: Coca-Cola v Gay Rights

 It caused a storm on social media, but why was the site (based in South Africa) attracting the attention of the global gay rights movement?
 And was the criticism fair?
-Coca Cola sponsor the Sochi Winter Olympics in Russia, and many Olympic sponsors are being criticised by gay rights activists who oppose a Russian law that imposes fines for providing "propaganda" about homosexuality to minors.
-Coca Cola have now taken down the site and apologised for any offence caused, saying they are "a strong supporter of the LGBT community."
+Coca-Cola sponsors the Sochi Winter Olympics in Russia, and many Olympic sponsors are being criticised by gay rights activists who oppose a Russian law that imposes fines for providing "propaganda" about homosexuality to minors.
+Coca-Cola has now taken down the site and apologised for any offence caused, saying it is "a strong supporter of the LGBT community".

 Mukul Devichand from #BBCtrending investigates.